daxa-ai/pebblo/docs/gh_pages/docs/retrieval_chain.md

 This document covers how to retrieve documents with Identity & Semantic Enforcement.

-To start, we will load documents with authorization metadata into an in-memory Qdrant vector database we want to use and then use it as a retriever in
+**Steps:**

-PebbloRetrievalQA.
+- **Loading Documents:** The process starts by loading documents, which contain authorization metadata, into an in-memory Qdrant vector database.
+This database is subsequently used as a retriever in PebbloRetrievalQA.

-Next, we will define an "ask" function that loads the PebbloRetrievalQA chain using the retriever and provided auth_context.
+- **Initializing PebbloRetrievalQA Chain:**  After loading the documents, the PebbloRetrievalQA chain is initialized.
+This chain uses the retriever ( created from the vector database) and an llm.
-Finally, we will ask it questions with authorization context for authorized users and unauthorized users.
+- **The 'ask' Function:**  The 'ask' function is used to pose questions to the system.
+This function accepts a question and an auth_context as input and returns the answer using the PebbloRetrievalQA chain.
+The auth_context contains the identity and authorization groups of the user accessing the application.

-PebbloRetrievalQA enables safe retrieval with Identity & Semantic Enforcement.
+- **Posing Questions:** Finally, questions are posed to the system.
+The system retrieves answers based on the authorization metadata in the documents and the auth_context provided in the 'ask' function.

 ## Setup

 ### Dependencies

-We need Langchain, langchain-community, langchain-openai and a Qdrant client for this walkthrough.
+The walkthrough requires Langchain, langchain-community, langchain-openai, and a Qdrant client.

 ```bash
 %pip install --upgrade --quiet  langchain langchain-community langchain-openai qdrant_client